 We have put together a series of questions to get to know what you think about the Scottish built environment, inspired by Sir Patrick Geddes, the pioneering urban planner and geographer.
-We started by asking Chair of A&DS Board, Karen Anderson, to answer our first Geddes-Gram.
+We started by asking former Chair of A&DS Board, Karen Anderson, to answer our first Geddes-Gram.

 What’s your favourite environment; town/city/country village?

 I love them all.
 I was aways a city dweller and loved the fact that whist I had a family at home in the compact part of Glasgow I lived in I could walk to work, the shops and the dry cleaners and my kids could walk to nursery, primary and secondary schools and later stagger home from night clubs!
 I am now in a village as I don’t need all of the above.
 I miss the city but I love the easy footpaths to long walks.
 The big thing is keeping the village alive.
 We are lucky having a hairdresser, a chemist, a ‘deli’, post office and a grocer – courtesy of our elderly population – but we need to support them or lose them!